 The object of the new technologies - there are two of them under active consideration, both involving IVF - is to rehouse the nuclear genetic material of an affected woman’s unfertilised egg or early embryo in a previously enucleated donor cell which contains normal healthy mitochondria.
 You can think of it as an exercise in cell reconstruction.

-Our key conclusions are straightforward enough.
+are straightforward enough.
 We believe on balance that if cell reconstruction is proved to be safe and effective, then subject to the provision of appropriate information and support it would be ethical for affected families to use it.
 The health benefits would be likely to extend to descendants of any female child born using these therapies, although this would not be the primary intention of the treatment.

 Thus far gene therapy has been confined to various of the body’s somatic cells.
 Because changes made to an egg or to a newly formed embryo will be passed to future generations our group has chosen to regard these cell reconstruction techniques as germline gene therapy.
 We are therefore giving ethical approval to an enterprise regarded by some people with suspicion if not downright hostility.